ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 **Platforms:** Any

-Network modules require the connection to be set to ``local``.
+Network modules require that the connection is set to ``local``.
 Any other connection setting will cause the playbook to fail.
-Ansible will now detect this condition and return an error message.
+Ansible will now detect this condition and return an error message:

 .. code-block:: yaml